charalampidi-gabriella/cpe400/README.md

 ### `receive()`

-This function is the main loop that listens for incoming client connections.
-It accepts incoming connections, creates a new thread to handle each client, and keeps the server running until the server_running flag is set to False.
+The receive() function sets up a loop to continuously accept client connections.
+When a client connection is established, a new thread is created.
+The function runs until server_running is set to False, and any errors during the connection handling process are caught and printed.

 ## Execution